paldhous/ucb/2019/dataviz/md/class5.md

 Life is much easier if you can find everything you need in one place.
 The main effort to centralize access to data by the U.S. federal government is [Data.gov](https://www.data.gov/).
 You can search for data from the home page, or follow the [Data](http://catalog.data.gov/dataset) and Topics links from the top menu.

 Be warned, however, that Data.gov does not contain all of the U.S. government’s data.
 Some of the most useful datasets are still only available on the websites of individual federal agencies.
-The Federal Committee on Statistical Methodology has [links to agencies](https://nces.ed.gov/FCSM/related_agencies.asp) with with some the most important data collections.
+The Federal Committee on Statistical Methodology has [links to agencies](https://nces.ed.gov/FCSM/related_agencies.asp) with some the most important data collections.

 Familiarize yourself with the main government agencies that have responsibility for the beats you are interested in and the datasets they maintain.